Christian Bethancourt Player Props: Rays vs. Guardians

-The Tampa Bay Rays, including Christian Bethancourt (.259 slugging percentage in past 10 games, including zero homers), battle starting pitcher Gavin Williams and the Cleveland Guardians at Tropicana Field, Saturday at 4:10 PM ET.
+Christian Bethancourt -- with a slugging percentage of .259 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays against the Cleveland Guardians, with Tanner Bibee on the hill, on August 13 at 1:40 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Guardians.
+In his previous game he had a hitless showing (0-for-1) against the Guardians.

 Christian Bethancourt Game Info & Props vs. the Guardians